Subnautica: Development

 The game lacks the traditional mission or quest structure usually found in video games.
 This was a deliberate choice; Cleveland stated "with intrinsic rewards, people are instead encouraged to just do the activities for their own merit, less people would be motivated to do it.
 But, if they did get over that learning period they would get to the point where they internalized that activity as pleasurable on its own and they would continue".
 Cleveland opted for this after reading an essay by Jamie Cheng who implemented similar philosophies into his game Don't Starve.

 Early access versions of Subnautica were released on Steam Early Access on December 16, 2014 and on Xbox One Preview on May 17, 2016.
 During this initial release the game featured no hunger or thirst mechanics.
 After receiving criticism, specifically from one player whose critique "struck home for me", the team opted to include such a system eventually discovering that it helped players orient themselves to the early parts of the game.
 The full version of the game was released on January 23, 2018, for macOS and Windows personal computers, and on December 4, 2018, for PlayStation 4 and Xbox One consoles.
 The Nintendo Switch, PlayStation 5 and Xbox Series X/S versions of the game and a spin-off, called Subnautica: Below Zero, were released on May 14, 2021.
 Previously, Below Zero was released in early access on January 30, 2019.

-In May 2025, game publisher Pladigious announced that Subnautica will be released on Android and iOS platforms on July 8, 2025.
+In May 2025, game publisher Playdigious announced that Subnautica will be released on Android and iOS platforms on July 8, 2025.
 As of that date, the game has been officially launched and is available for download on both platforms.
 The mobile version includes the complete original game with all core modes, Survival, Freedom, and Creative, optimized for mobile play.
 It also features cloud saves, controller support, and a redesigned interface for touchscreen controls.